groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/_index.en.md

     // Load the source PDF file
     Merger merger = new Merger("sample1.pdf");

-    //  Add another PDF file to merge merger.join("sample2.pdf");
+    // Add another PDF file to combine merger.join("sample2.pdf");

-    // Merge PDF files and save result merger.save("merged.pdf");
+    // Merge PDF files and save the output merger.save("merged.pdf");
     ```
 ############################# Overview ############################
 overview:
   enable: true
   title: "GroupDocs.Merger at a glance"
-  description: "API to combine, split, swap, trim or remove documents, slides, and diagrams in Java applications"
+  description: "API to combine, split, swap, trim, or remove documents, slides, and diagrams in Java applications."
   features:
     # feature loop
     - title: "Effortlessly merge multiple documents in Java"
-      content: "Easily merge PDF and Office files into a single document in Java, leveraging the capabilities of the GroupDocs.Merger library.
-Benefit from its extensive format support, allowing you to seamlessly combine various file types, resulting in a convenient and streamlined merging process."
+      content: "Merge PDF and Office files into a single document effortlessly in Java using GroupDocs.Merger.
+With its wide format support, you can combine various file types seamlessly, simplifying the merging process and enhancing productivity."

     # feature loop
     - title: "Streamline document management by dividing bulky files easily"
-      content: "Split large PDF or Office files into smaller, easily handled sections.
-You may divide documents based on specific pages, ranges, or even extract individual pages with ease and convenience.
-Streamline your document management by utilizing the seamless capabilities of the GroupDocs.Merger library and make your files more organized and manageable."
+      content: "Break down large PDF or Office files into smaller, more manageable sections.
+Split documents by specific pages, ranges, or extract individual pages with ease.
+GroupDocs.Merger simplifies document organization, making your files easier to handle and access."

     # feature loop
     - title: "Customize your document structure and have full control over your files"
-      content: "Easily manipulate pages by reordering, swapping, or removing them.
-Organize and tailor your documents according to your specific requirements with the flexibility to create a personalized file structure."
+      content: "Take full control of your documents by reordering, swapping, or removing pages.
+Tailor your files to meet specific needs with the flexibility to create a customized document structure using GroupDocs.Merger."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Merger for Java supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Merger for Java is designed to work seamlessly across various operating systems, frameworks, and package managers, ensuring flexibility and compatibility for your development needs."
   items:
     # platform loop
     - title: "Amazon"